 Frank Field and Nicholas Soames, reacting to the provisions in The Queen’s Speech, commented: “The Queen’s Speech provides another important success for the Cross Party Group on Balanced Migration.
 Restricting free access to health care for people who have recently arrived in this country and those who have stayed illegally has been a measure that […]

-Between 1997 and 2010 just over 3 million migrants came to the UK while one million British citizens emigrated.
+Between 1997 and 2010 nearly four million migrants came to the UK while one million British citizens emigrated.

 England along with Holland is now the most crowded country in Europe.
 Excluding small islands and city states we are the sixth most crowded country in the World.